craciuncg/Projects-Archive/NLP/QA Dataset for Romanian Language/README.md

 This is a collection of multiple choice adnotated questions from the medical and law fields from different sources in Romanian language.

+This dataset is still under development and thus, I left 2 samples from the dataset.
+Eventually, this dataset will be published on HuggingFace.

 ## Description

 * The medical questions are from the entrance exams at different medical schools in Romania.
 It consists of approximately 8600 questions.